Zihao-Howard-Zhou/Simulation-Platform-for-UAV-network/README.md

    ```

 ## Contributing
-Contributions, issues and pull requests are welcome!
+Issues and pull requests are warmly welcome!

 ## Show your support
 Give a ⭐ is this project helped you!